-Todd married Ethel (Frey) Grubb (1896-1983), the daughter of Lee and Maud (Perrin) Frey of Guysville.
+On Oct.
+15, 1917, Todd was united in holy matrimony with Ethel (Frey) Grubb (1896-1983), the daughter of Lee and Maud (Perrin) Frey of Guysville.
 He was age 27, and she 21, at the time.
 Rev. W.H.
-Arthur performed the nuptials in Chauncey, Athens County, on Oct.
-15, 1917.
+Arthur performed the nuptials in Chauncey, Athens County.
 Ethel had been married once before, to Leonard Grubb, and they were divorced.

-The Minerds resided for many years in Guysville, Athens County but are known to have been in Springfield, Clark County in 1920-1922, when two of their daughters were born there.
+The couple is known to have been in Springfield, Clark County in 1920-1922, when two of their daughters were born there.
+Later, they resided for many years in Guysville, Athens County but are

-They had 12 children -- Claude Watson Minerd, Bessie Beatrice Brown, Margaret Rittinger, Roberta Dailey, Mina Mae Boyer, Hazel "Cre" Yeater, Olive "Okema" Dunfee, Beverly Humphrey Thompson, Eudora Area Barnhart VanKeuren, Robert Thomas "Bob" Minerd, Harvey William "Bill" Minerd and Roy M. Minerd.
+They produced a family of a dozen children -- Claude Watson Minerd, Bessie Beatrice Brown, Margaret J. Mankin Rittinger, Roberta Dailey, Mina Mae Boyer, Hazel "Cre" Yeater, Olive "Okema" Dunfee, Beverly Humphrey Thompson, Eudora Area Barnhart VanKeuren, Robert Thomas "Bob" Minerd, Harvey William "Bill" Minerd and Roy M. Minerd.
 At least five of the daughters were married at the age of 16, and one at 17.

 In December 1927, Ethel and several of her children attended a birthday party for M. Coon in Guysville, and the news was published in the Sunday Messenger newspaper.
 When the federal census was enumerated in 1930, the family made their home in Rome Township, Athens County, with Todd employed as a truck driver for "public roads."
 That year, the census-taker marked the Minerd's race as "black."

 In mid-May 1932, the Athens Messenger reported that "Tod Minerd and family have moved to the property of E.W.
 Cunningham at the corner of Main and Mill Streets" in Guysville.